Tunisian national monument on the Place de la Kasbah in Tunis

 Olive harvest near Kairouan, Tunisia

-Core area “Conserving nature and natural resources, protecting life on Earth” Threat of water shortages Internal link
+Core area “Protecting life on Earth – the environment and natural resources” Risk of water shortages Internal link

 In many regions in the interior of Tunisia, people's livelihoods are under threat because of the increasing shortage of water.
 At the same time, demand is constantly increasing, especially in the country's irrigation-intensive agriculture.